tingchihc/metasumperceiver/dataset/README.md

 ### Preprocessing

-1. Download Multi-News dataset from Huggingface [link](https://huggingface.co/datasets/alexfabbri/multi_news)
+1. Download the Multi-News dataset from Huggingface on your side. [link](https://huggingface.co/datasets/alexfabbri/multi_news)
 2.
 3.